 Wisconsin Bartending License Certification

-This is the required and state approved Wisconsin bartending license certification course for all bartenders and servers in all counties.
+This is the required and state approved Wisconsin bartending license certification course for all bartenders, servers and managers in all counties.
 This course is approved and required for both on-premise and off-premise situations by the Wisconsin Department of Revenue.
-It's also known as the Wisconsin alcohol server license or Wisconsin beverage server license.
-This Wisconsin alcohol certification course fully complies with and was created for informing servers, bartenders, and managers about Wisconsin statutes 125.04, 125.17, and 134.66.
-Our Wisconsin alcohol certification course gives you with the tools to learn to serve alcohol responsibly both on-sale and off-sale.
+It's also known as the Wisconsin alcohol server license or WI beverage server license.
+This Wisconsin alcohol certification course fully complies with the state and was created for informing servers, bartenders, and managers about Wisconsin statutes 125.04, 125.17, and 134.66.
+Our Wisconsin alcohol certification course gives you with the tools to learn to serve WI beverage service responsibly both on-sale and off-sale.